December 3, 2025

 • A detailed review of your Early application to identify any red flags or weaknesses that may have contributed to your deferral

-• Personalized advice on crafting an effective Letter of Continued Interest
+• Personalized advice on sharing effective updates.

 • Actionable steps to improve your chances of turning a deferral into an acceptance this spring